SamiKhaji/EI-STUDY/Exercise 2/Chat Application/README.md

 Start sending and receiving messages in real-time.

 ## private messaging
-To send a private message, a user types the command in the format:
-# /pm [recipient_username] [message]
+To send a private message, a user types the command in the format:: /pm [recipient_username] [message]